tnkerer/vestingVault/README.md

 # 🧆 Navigating Truffle

-✅ In case of making any modifications within .sol files, you can run:
+✅ In case of making any changes to .sol files, you can run:

 ```sh
 truffle compile